Waldo Stadium

 Waldo Stadium is a stadium in Kalamazoo, Michigan.
 It is primarily used for football, and has been the home of Western Michigan University Broncos football in rudimentary form since 1914, and as a complete stadium since 1939.
-It currently has a capacity of 36,361 spectators.
+It currently has a seating capacity of 30,200 spectators.

 History

 The stadium was built at a cost of $250,000 ($4.3 million in 2016), and it opened in 1939 with a 6–0 win over Miami University.
 The cost for Waldo Stadium also included the construction of Hyames Field, the school's baseball stadium directly west of the football field.
 The stadium is named for Dwight B. Waldo, first president of the school.

 The location of Waldo Stadium has been home for Western football since 1914.
 A field, without a stadium or modern seating, existed through 1938, until the construction and completion of the stadium in 1939.
 It originally included an eight-lane track, which has since moved to Kanley Track across Stadium Drive.
 Financing came through private donations, and those who donated were awarded tickets to the inaugural game against Western Kentucky University.
 Over the years, WMU continued adding seating to the stadium.
 In 1973 the capacity was increased to 25,000, and AstroTurf replaced the natural grass field.
 A renovation in 1989 pushed the available seats to 30,200.
 In 1993 permanent lighting was added, and in 1995 the university added 325 club seats to the press box.
 In 1998 the Bill Brown Alumni Football Center was completed, which created new offices for staff, suites, and upgraded facilities for the team.

 Flooding in Waldo Stadium on October 14, 2017.
 With the lowest elevation in Kalamazoo, runoff from Stadium Drive and the surrounding area flowed down through the tunnels onto the field.
 Note the water flow out of the visitors' tunnel on the opposite side of the field between two end zone pylons.